-- Cancer is the second leading cause of death in the United States, killing more than 553,000 Americans each year (CDC) .
+- Cancer is the second leading cause of death in the United States, responsible for an average of 1,575 deaths each day (CDC) .

 - In 2010, the cost of medical care for cancer was an estimated $124.6 billion in the United States (National Cancer Institute) .

 - More systematic efforts to expand use of established screening tests, reduce tobacco use and obesity, and improve diet and physical activity could prevent much of the suffering and death from cancer (ACS) .

 The Community Guide includes systematic reviews of interventions in the following areas:

 - Client-Oriented Interventions (e.g., group education, reducing out-of-pocket costs)

 - Provider-Oriented Interventions (e.g., reminders, incentives)

 - Education and Policy Approaches (e.g., primary schools, worksites)